What’s going on with our planet?

 Did you know that climate change has a detrimental effect on human health?
 The statistics are scary.

 - Dengue is a mosquito-borne illness that has increased dramatically due to climate change since warmer weather creates the perfect damp environment.
-Diarrhea could also increase by 10% in 2030, especially in South-East Asia countries where medical help is not readily available.
+Recent studies suggest for every one degree in temperature rise across the globe, there will be a 32% increase in possible Dengue fever contraction.

 - The increasing global temperature has left many without food, such as wheat and rice, causing a malnutrition epidemic in some countries.
-By 2030, seven and a half million children will be underdeveloped because of insufficient access to food and water.
+In 2019, 7.4 million children died from preventable causes like starvation, thirst, and inadequate medical care.

-- Air pollution is also a massive problem for our breathing and cell development.
+- Air pollution is also a massive problem for our breathing and cell development, it kills over seven million people each year.
 What’s more, it’s linked to cancer and respiratory illnesses like asthma.
-One in ten deaths is due to air pollution exposure.
+One in five deaths is from fossil fuel air pollution exposure.

 You may be wondering: